hpcsc/aws-profile/README.md

     get current AWS profile (that is set to default profile)

   set [<flags>] [<pattern>]
-    set default profile with credentials of selected profile (this command assumes fzf is already setup)
+    set default profile with credentials of selected profile

+  export [<flags>] [<pattern>]
+    print commands to set environment variables for assuming a AWS role

   version
     show aws-profile-utils version